webix-hub/docs/data/desktop/big_app_structure.md

 Logic block is stored in a **logic variable** declared either in a separate **logic.js** file (better), or somewhere outside the *webix.ui* constructor but within the *webix.ready* function.

-Logic block is divided into the functions called during component initialization and the definition of all the fucntion used for the application.
+Logic block is divided into the functions called during component initialization and the definition of all the function used for the application.

 The **init()** function includes: